dearprakash/k/source/writing/2015-12-28-gradient-text-borders-and-backgrounds-for-buttons.html.markdown

 # Gradient Text, Borders and Backgrounds for Buttons
 <time>December 28th, 2015</time>

-Working with [Trillectro](https://twitter.com/trillectro) has resulted in the use of <strong>a lot</strong> of gradients.
+Working with [Trillectro](https://twitter.com/trillectro) has resulted in the use of **a lot** of gradients.
 After exploring a few different button styles, I came up with a good solution for gradient ghost buttons with gradient text.
 To make my life easier, I created a couple of Sass mixins that would allow me to reuse those styles throughout the project when needed.

 When creating a class for gradient text, it is best to apply it to a `<span>` tag so that the gradient is clipped to only to the text itself.
 The [pen](http://codepen.io/laurendorman/pen/ZQBYmV) below shows how those styles are used.